Updated: March 21, 2022

-Email template design plays a great role in your recipients’ absorption of your message and willingness to click on your call to action.
+Email design plays a great role in your recipients’ absorption of your message and willingness to click on your call to action.
+However, common email marketing mistakes can inhibit your users from taking action after receiving your email.
 Avoid the following email design mistakes when crafting your next campaign.

 Too Many Images

-The most common email design problem is excessive images.
-While email images do increase click through rates, relying solely or mainly on images creates its own set of problems.
+The most common email marketing mistake is excessive images.
+While email images do increase click through rates, relying solely on images creates its own set of problems.

-If your email design focuses on text, with images as a complement to the copy, this is not a problem.
-The copy carries the main message, so missing images do not impede your calls to action.
+If your email design focuses on text, with images as a complement to the copy, this isn't a problem.
+The copy carries the main message, so missing images don't impede your calls to action.

 Even without displaying images, the main calls-to-action in this email template are easily conveyed and comprehended.